Unleash/unleash-client-nextjs/README.md

 ## Known limitation

-In current interation server-side SDK does not support metrics.
+- In current interation server-side SDK does not support metrics.
+- Server-side SDK does not support "Hostname" strategy.
+Use custom context field and constraints instead.